farhan-syah/spark/SPARK.md

 3. **Amplify Learning** - Every week, the team gets smarter
 4. **Radically Minimize Waste** - Eliminate non-value-adding activities
 5. **Keep It Simple** - The framework must be teachable in one hour

 ---

+## Principles Over Rules

+> **🎯 SPARK is for people who seek continuous improvement and learning**

+When rules conflict with principles, **principles win**.
+The goal is customer value, team learning, and sustainable flow - not perfect rule compliance.

+### How Teams Grow with SPARK

+**New Teams:**
+- Start with the basic rules - they provide structure and safety
+- Focus on building habits: pulling work, preserving context, linking to OKRs
+- Learn through practice and weekly retrospectives

+**Developing Teams:**
+- Begin to understand the "why" behind each rule
+- Start recognizing when rigid rule-following hurts the principles
+- Experiment with adaptations during retrospectives

+**Experienced Teams:**
+- Adapt rules intelligently while always honoring principles
+- Handle complex scenarios naturally (pair programming, emergencies, spikes)
+- Teach newer team members the principles behind the practices

+**The Beauty of SPARK:**
+The framework grows with you.
+It teaches better practices through experience, not through complexity.
+Simple teams can absolutely use SPARK - the more you use it, the more you'll grow with it.

+### Intelligent Adaptations You'll Learn

+As teams mature with SPARK, they naturally learn to handle complex scenarios:

+**Pair Programming:**
+- Treat the pair as single owner (@alice-bob)
+- One card counts for both people - they're 100% focused on one item
+- Honors the spirit of WIP limit: prevents multitasking, encourages focus

+**Emergency Work:**
+- Use built-in escape hatch: temporarily break WIP limit for critical issues
+- Make exceptions visible (e.g., "Emergency" swimlane)
+- Return to normal flow once resolved

+**Exploratory Spikes:**
+- Frame in terms of risk reduction for OKRs
+- "Done" = knowledge gained, decisions made, risks clarified
+- Still links to Key Results by de-risking them

+### Anti-Pattern Warning

+❌ **Following rules so literally that you subvert the principles**

+Examples:
+- Sequential handoff disguised as "pair programming"
+- Refusing urgent work because "WIP limit doesn't allow it"
+- Rejecting valuable research because it's "not shippable"

+Remember: SPARK is your teacher, not your judge.
+Learn from mistakes, adapt through retrospectives, and always serve the principles.

+---